 If you are looking for a day of more active water activities you have many great options to choose from.
 Key west offers a plethora of tours from a Sail, Snorkel & Kayak adventure to Shipwreck Snorkel & Wild Dolphin Encounter.

 Our adventures in Key West

-Backcountry Helicopter Tour – hands down the most spectacular way to experience Key West is from above.
-The standard flight takes you over and around the entire island before landing you back at the airport.
+Hands down the most spectacular way to experience Key West is from above.
+The standard helicopter adventure takes you over and around the entire island before landing you back at the airport.

 Flying away from Key West, over the massive reef that surrounds the island and out over a vast expanse of uninhabited islands was the highlight of our trip.
 Not only is it absolutely gorgeous but the amount of marine life you can see from the air will have you second guessing a swim later.
 The day of our flight we saw several sharks including a massive Bull Shark that was easily 12 feet in length.

 Helicopter tours with Air Adventures, the only helicopter tour operator on the island, leave from the Key West International Airport.

 For as long as I can remember I’ve wanted to take a road trip from Miami to Key West and go parasailing.
 Call me crazy, but it was a fulfilling moment to be tethered from the back of a speed boat soaring 300 feet up in the air over the bright blue waters off the most southern tip of the USA.

 We sailed high above the water with Fury Adventures and loved the fun staff and top notch equipment.
 Parasailing trips last 1 hour and depart on the hour from 9am to 6pm daily.